Credit:

 (videographer/editor)

-01.Tell me a little about yourself, what do you do?
+01.Tell me a little about yourself, what do

 My name is Raymundo, from The Bronx.
 I’m a father, and a musician.
 Really, I’m just an artist.
 I paint, draw, make music, design clothes.
 I’ll try anything that allows me to express myself creatively.